carpentries-incubator/gap-lesson/instructors.md

 ## [Small groups search](05-small-groups.html)

+* Give an overview of `SmallGroup`, `AllSmallGroups`, `NrSmallGroups` and `SmallGroupsInformation` with some examples.

+* Discuss, why iterating is better than AllSmallGroups exhausting memory (mention the concept of self-learning objects).

+* A side question is how to convert a pc group, returned by `SmallGroup`, to some other representation, e.g. permutation or fp group.

 * Live coding is preferred way to teach how to develop most of the functions from this lesson.

 1. Solution of the challenge: `Sum(List(Filtered([1..2000], n -> not IsPrimePowerInt(n)),NrSmallGroups)); NrSmallGroups(1536); last2-last;`.
 In addition to `SmallGroup(105,1)` and
 `SmallGroup(357,1)`, another group is `SmallGroup(1785,1)`.